A BRIEF HISTORY OF MANCHESTER

 In the 1980s Castlefield was turned into an Urban Heritage Park including a reconstruction of the Roman Fort.
 In 1984 the Jewish Museum opened.
 Manchester's G-Mex Centre opened in 1986.
 The Peoples History Museum opened in 1994.

-Manchester also became an important retail centre.
-The Arndale Centre was built in the 1970s.
+Meanwhile the Arndale Centre was built in the 1970s.
 The first section opened in 1976 and it was completed in 1979.

 From the 1970s a Chinatown grew up in Manchester.
 A Chinese Arch was erected in 1987.
 The Chinese Arts Centre opened the same year.